-It is a good idea to limit your results set in GeoRef to those items that are most easily obtainable.
-Do this using the limiters that display in the left-hand column:
+Limit your results set in GeoRef to those items that are obtainable and useful: Academic Journals, Books, Reports.
+Use the Source Type limiters displayed in the left-hand column:

 Academic journal articles, books and reports are usually easy to get using I-Share or interlibrary loan.
-Conference papers generally only provide abstracts (summaries of papers) and so will not be useful; interlibrary loan requests for these will be rejected.
+Conference papers only provide abstracts (summaries of papers) and so will not be useful; interlibrary loan requests for these will be rejected.

 Use the following databases to identify journal articles.
 In some cases, the articles will be available in full text.
 If not, use the button to find the article in another database or request it via our interlibrary loan system.